 Keith Reid (Science Officer)

 Andrew Constable (SOOS Vice Chair, AUS CCAMLR Rep)

 The key objective of SORP is to serve as a forum for the discussion and communication of scientific advances in the understanding of climate variability and change in the Southern Ocean.
 To advise CLIVAR, CliC, and SCAR on progress, achievements, new opportunities and impediments in internationally-coordinated Southern Ocean research.

 SORP was centrally involved in the development of SOOS objectives and scope.
-SOOS and SORP objectives are complimentary; with SORP focusing on articulation of observational data requirements required for understanding climate variability and predictability in the Southern Ocean, and SOOS focussed on the design and implementation of an observing system to deliver said observations.
-Where possible, SOOS and SORP work together on issues of mutual interest, and SORP will be important in providing feedback and review of the observing system to ensure the required outcomes are being achieved.
+SORP focuses on articulating observational data requirements required for understanding climate variability and predictability in the Southern Ocean.
+SORP’s need for an observing system that meets these data requirements makes it a primary stakeholder in SOOS.
+SOOS ensures these climate variables needs are communicated to other stakeholders as the entire Southern Ocean observing system is constructed and maintained.
+SORP is important in providing feedback and review of this observing system to confirm the required outcomes are being achieved with respect to the climate data.
 Connection is maintained through regular communication between SORP and SOOS members.
 At least one SOOS SSC member also sits on SORP, and SOOS and SORP share National Representatives where appropriate.